What Is Tonsillitis?

 Treatment depends on whether the tonsillitis is caused by:

 - a virus, in which case the body will fight the infection on its own

-bacteria, in which case the doctor will prescribe an antibiotic.
+- bacteria, in which case the doctor will prescribe an antibiotic.
 Help your child take the antibiotic exactly as directed.
 This helps symptoms clear up quickly and prevents spreading the infection to others.

 How Can I Help My Child Feel Better?

+You can give a pain reliever, such as acetaminophen or ibuprofen, for throat pain.
 Don't give aspirin or other products that contain aspirin, though, because these can put kids at risk for Reye syndrome.

 Is Tonsillitis Contagious?

 Tonsillitis is contagious.
 Talking, sneezing, coughing, or shaking hands can pass the germ causing the illness from one person to the next.

 Can Tonsillitis Be Prevented?

 Try to keep kids away from anyone who already has tonsillitis or a sore throat, and make sure everyone in your family washes their hands well and often.

 What Else Should I Know?